bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "Eh, they were the ones who defeated Vecna almost 20 years ago, right?"
 He hadn't heard a lot about them, and what he had heard was conflicting.
-It was an odd group of *very* powerful adventures, who had traveled the continent of Tal'dorei, apparently slaying dragons and the demigod, which sounded crazy had it not been for hardcore facts to back it up.
+It was an odd group of *very* powerful adventures, who had traveled the continent of Tal'dorei, apparently slaying dragons and a demigod, which sounded crazy had it not been for hardcore facts to back it up.

+Cleff nodded.
 "Indeed, they did.
 Now, they had a range of different abilities to do what they did - each of them strong in their own way" Cleff continued.